RexManglicmot/Wholesale-Customer-Spending-Clustering/Wholesale-Customer-Spending-Clustering-via-Heirarchal-Clustering.md

 Insights:

--   We cans ee from the exhibit above the eclipsed encircles where \~90 off the data points are locaed.
+-   We can see from the exhibit above the eclipsed encircles where \~90 off the data points are located.

 Let’s see we can go even deeper.